Ernest0-Production/DeclarativeLayoutKit/README.md

 # Usage

 ### 🚀 Property chaining
-Absolutely **all mutable properties** are represented in the function using code generation using [Stencil](https://github.com/stencilproject/Stencil).
+Absolutely **all mutable properties** are represented in the function using code generation powered by [Stencil](https://github.com/stencilproject/Stencil).

 ```swift